AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 </div>

 **Examples:**
-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.
+- `edit 2 n/Betsy Crower t/` edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

 | Before                                                   | After                                                  |
 |:---------------------------------------------------------|:-------------------------------------------------------|